bhenritzi/henritzi-dev/README.md

+# My personal website
-# Bernhard Henritzi's personal website
+This is Bernhard Henritzi's personal website.